ThommCroft/StockMarketScreener/docs/02-ARCHITECTURE-DESIGN.md

 │  │  ├─ Operating Cash Flow positive (all 10 years)?
 │  │  ├─ Free Cash Flow positive (all 10 years)?
 │  │  └─ IF ANY FAIL → SKIP company (not stored)
+│  │  **Note:** These 5 core decision filters are backed by additional │  │  MUST HAVE prerequisites (Market Cap > $300M, 5+ years of data, etc.)
+│  │  defined in Investment Requirements document.
 │  │
 │  ├─ Stage 2: Quality Assessment (Scoring)
 │  │  ├─ Score: Return on Capital (30 points)